Study: Stainless Steel Circular Economy Significantly Reduces The Risk Of Climate Change In Thailand

 looks back on more than seventeen years of applied socio-economic research and experience in Leipzig.
 The institute supports customers and partners in using globalization, digitization, and structural change as a motor for innovation.
 The interdisciplinary research team at the Leipzig site and, since 2020, also at the Center for Economics and Management of Technologies CEM in Halle (Saale) accompanies companies, organizations, institutions, states, municipalities and regions with international projects, network activities and analyses scientifically based on strategic decision-making processes.
 Here, they develop powerful and effective strategies, processes, and tools, in order to facilitate knowledge and technology transfer and to convert it into innovative products and services.
 Holistic sustainability assessments of future scenarios, including the quantification of environmental and value-added effects and as presented in this project, the estimation of social costs, are a core competence of the Fraunhofer IMW and serve to develop ecologically and socially balanced and economically viable solutions with a global perspective.

-Christian Klppelt, M.Sc.
+Christian Klöppelt, M.Sc.
 Fraunhofer Institute for Environmental, Safety and Energy Technology UMSICHT

 is pioneering the way to a sustainable world.
 With research on carbon management, circular economy, green hydrogen and local energy systems, the institute makes concrete contributions to achieving the 17 Sustainable Development Goals (SDGs) of the United Nations.